-- Members with a strong family history of breast cancer such as: - A family history of breast cancer in multiple first-degree relatives and/or multiple successive generations of family members with breast and/or ovarian cancer (family cancer syndrome); and - The member's risk of breast cancer is elevated based on a validated assessment tool such as the Breast Cancer Risk Calculator, Gail Model, or Tyrer-Cuzick Risk Calculator; and - The member has undergone counseling from an appropriate provider such as gynecologist, breast surgeon or genetic counselor to quantitate their risk; - or - The member has tested positive for BRCA1, BRCA2, TP53, PTEN, PALB2 or other gene variants that strongly predispose susceptibility to breast cancer or - The member has a high-risk histology: Atypical ductal or lobular hyperplasia, or lobular carcinoma in situ confirmed on biopsy; or - Members with such extensive mammographic abnormalities e.g., calcifications), cystic/dense breast tissue) that adequate biopsy is impossible; or - Members with a personal history of breast cancer making it more likely to develop a new cancer in the opposite breast; or - Members who received radiation therapy to the thoracic region before the age of 30. (e.g. radiation to treat Hodgkin's disease).
+- The member has tested positive for BRCA1, BRCA2, TP53, PTEN or PALB2 gene mutations; or - The member has a high-risk histology: Atypical ductal or lobular hyperplasia, or lobular carcinoma in situ confirmed on biopsy; or - Members with such extensive mammographic abnormalities e.g., calcifications), cystic/dense breast tissue) that adequate biopsy is impossible; or - Members with a personal history of breast cancer making it more likely to develop a new cancer in the opposite breast; or - Members who received radiation therapy to the thoracic region before the age of 30. (e.g. radiation to treat Hodgkin's disease).